-CFR invited the Democratic candidates to articulate their positions on twelve critical foreign policy issues before the second set of presidential debates.
-The questionnaire was sent to all candidates on July 8, 2019.
-Candidates’ answers are posted exactly as they were received.
+CFR invited the presidential candidates challenging President Trump in the 2020 election to articulate their positions on twelve critical foreign policy issues.
+Candidates’ answers are posted exactly as they are received.
 View all questions here.

 1. How, if at all, should China’s treatment of the Uighurs and the situation in Hong Kong affect broader U.S. policy toward China?